 In today’s review, I take a look at the Taurus 905: a small frame 9mm revolver.
-A 9mm revolver may seem like an oxymoron.
-Revolvers don’t chamber 9mm cartridges, right?
+The term “9mm revolver” may seem like an oxymoron because wheel guns don’t chamber rimless cartridges, right?
 Well, the 905 does.

 The 905 is a steel-frame revolver with fixed sights and a 2” barrel, making it a competitor to other small concealed carry guns like the J-frame revolvers from Smith & Wesson.